fuel-infrastructure/fuel-sequencer/e2e/manual/README.md

 ## Load Test Scripts

-> These scripts can be used for non-devnet networks but the configuration need to be adjusted from the scripts!
+> These scripts can be used for Devnet, Sandbox, and Localhost networks but the configuration need to be adjusted from the scripts!

 The recommended approach is to: